-In this paper, we develop a managed self-organization method of VNT controls to achieve adaptive and efficient VNT controls for multiple VNTs environments.
-Basis ideas of our framework is that each service deploys a VNT controller, and then configure the VNT by interactions between own condition and local information such that required quality of each service is satisfied.
-To realize this, we apply VNT control method based on attractor selection [3, 4] for each VNT control.
-We then introduce a system manager to control general situation of the all of VNTs.
+We therefore develop a managed self-organization method of VNT controls to achieve adaptive and efficient VNT controls for multiple VNTs environments.
+In the method, we introduce a system manager to control general situation of the all of VNTs.
 The system manager does not observe the details of the network and does not control all VNTs, but observes a condition of each VNT.
 The VNT controller prepared for each VNT collects conditions of its own VNT, and grasp whether each VNT control is acceptable or not.
 The conditions are collected by the system manager.
 Using the collected information, the system manager send a feedback which in turn used by the VNT controller of each VNT.
+Note that it is important that what kind information system manager collects and what kind of information system manager sends as the feedback.
+We describe details of managed self-organization in Section III.